meo209/Kevet/README.md

 # Getting Started
 To use Kevet, you first need to include it in your project.
-You can do this using jitpack.
-First add the [jitpack](https://jitpack.io) repository:
+You can do this using [Jitpack](https://jitpack.io/#meo209/Kevet).
+First add the Jitpack repository:
 ```kotlin
 repositories {
     maven { url = uri("https://jitpack.io") }